w3c/mediacapture-handle/README.md

 Consider the case of a conference call on **VC-MAX** where the local user chooses to present another tab with a slides deck by **Slides 3000**.

-The captured application, Slides 3000, gets ready to be captured
+The captured application, Slides 3000, is aware it could be captured:
 ```
 function getlSessionId() {
   ...  // Returns some ID which is meaningful using loonyAPI.